sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 # Rules for tip: when to show

-When to show the tip is configurable via parameters:
+When to show, the tip is configurable via parameters:

 ```swift
 struct FavoriteRuleTip: Tip {